knightjdr/gingras-lab/README.md

 ## Build

-This will clean Gatsby cache and the `public` folder.
 The path prefix is currently `gingras-lab` for github hosting.

 ```
 npm run build
 ```

-## Build + deploy
+## Deploy

 Deploy to `gh-pages`